vincent-paing/cv/index.md

 Work directly with designers, developers, user experience leads, and producers to conceptualize, build, test and release products

-Provide mentorship, training and technical consultations to team members
+Provide mentor-ship, training and technical consultations to team members

 Research and keeping up to date on the latest industry trends in mobile technologies